-- Whether the parties are living in one house

-- Whether they have a sexual relationship

-- The degree of financial dependence or interdependence

-- How property is owned, used, and obtained

-- The degree of commitment to a shared life

-- The care and support of children

-- The performance of household duties

-- The public image of the relationship

-- Often, the law treats de facto couples the same as married or civil union couples.
+- For example, Work and Income treat you as a de facto relationship as soon as you're living together.
+Whereas if you split up and need to divide property, both people have to be over 18 and living together to be treated as a de facto relationship. - Normally, to be considered a de facto relationship under the law, you must have been living together for three years or more. - But, there are some circumstances when the law will find a "de facto" relationship, even if the couple has lived together for fewer than three years: - There is a child from the relationship - When one party has made a significant contribution, financial or otherwise, to the de facto relationship - There would be serious injustice if the relationship was not considered a "de facto" relationship under law - Often, the law treats de facto couples the same as married or civil union couples.
 This means de facto couples often have rights and responsibilities they don't know about.
-Whether you are de facto will affect:

-- Benefit rights (DPB and partner support)

-- Relationship property (generally only after three years)

-- Wills

-- Guardianship

-- De facto couples can also access the same support and services as married or civil union couples, such as help through Family Court or protection from domestic violence.
+Whether you are de facto will affect: - Benefit rights (DPB and partner support) - Relationship property (generally only after three years) - Wills - Guardianship - De facto couples can also access the same support and services as married or civil union couples, such as help through Family Court or protection from domestic violence. - A de facto relationship ends when one partner dies, or the partners stop living together as a couple.